 The fierce head was sculpted by Jay Hall Carpenter, carved by Patrick J. Plunkett, and placed high upon the northwest tower of the Cathedral.
 (The other winner designs were a raccoon, a girl with pigtails and braces, and a man with large teeth and an umbrella.)

-How do I spot the Darth Vader carving?
+How to find the Darth Vader Grotesque

 Join one of the Gargoyle Tours (scheduled during May through September), or follow these steps: